According to the National Institutes of Health, signs and symptoms of pregnancy at 17 DPO include:

 Heavy or full breasts

-Some women notice that their breasts feel fuller and heavier in the early months of pregnancy.
+Some people notice that their breasts feel fuller and heavier in the early months of pregnancy.
 The two hormones estrogen and progesterone increase the number and size of ducts and milk glands in the breasts.
 This makes them retain water, swell, and feel heavy and full.

 Increased smell sensitivity

-Many pregnant women experience a change in their sense of smell during the early months of pregnancy.
+Many people experience a change in their sense of smell during the early months of pregnancy.
 During the first trimester, the smells of some foods, drinks, and toiletries (like perfumes and lotions) become less (or more) appealing.
 This shift is due to hormonal changes, most notably, the hormones estrogen and human chorionic gonadotropin (hCG).

 Even if you’re pregnant, you might notice some light bleeding or spotting during the first few days of your expected period.
 This can also happen due to implantation, when the egg attaches to the uterine wall.